 Although we still do not know what causes cancer, there are new and powerful options available today to successfully detect and fight ovarian cancer.
-The most important factor is catching cancer early, when it is most treatable — or closely monitoring women who may be at increased risk.
+The most powerful impact is to identify high risk women and prevent cancers.
+The second most important factor is trying to catch cancer early, when it is most treatable.

-As the region's only NCI-designated cancer center, UVA brings you the region's most comprehensive cancer detection and treatment options, as well as personal support for you and your family.
+As an NCI-designated cancer center, UVA brings you comprehensive cancer prevention, detection and treatment options, as well as personal support for you and your family.

-These risk factors that can increase your chances of getting ovarian cancer:
+These risk factors may increase your chances of getting ovarian cancer: